Reduced Speed Limits

 Despite the technicalities of these rules – the best bet when in a school zone, and children are around, is to slow down and drive with extra care.

-If you have questions regarding fines, you can contact us.
-We offer a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain u.
+If you have any questions about fines in school zones you can call us at (902) 826-3070 or email us at email@example.com to set up a meeting with one of our lawyers at our Tantallon law firm.
+You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.